Dick and Dee Dee: Disbanding, revivals

 In 1965, Dee Dee married the duo's manager (later executive television producer for Dick Clark Productions), Bill Lee, and had one son.
 In 1969, St. John and Sperling parted ways.
 Dick St. John continued as a songwriter, co-writing "Yellow Balloon" for the group of the same name.
 After her divorce in the early seventies, Dee Dee married Kane Phelps and moved to Big Sur for the remainder of that decade.
 They raised two other children, moving back to the Los Angeles area in the 1980s, and are still married as of 2011.

 In the 1980s, St. John revived the Dick and Dee Dee act with his wife, Sandy.
 The two of them also authored a cookbook in 1993, The Rock and Roll Cookbook, which featured recipes of various rock and roll artists.
 St. John died on December 27, 2003, after a fall from the roof of his house, at the age of 63.

-Dick & Dee Dee are (sarcastically?) name-checked several times (as rumored to be re-uniting) in the 1980 movie "One Trick Pony" written by, and starring, Paul Simon.
+Dick & Dee Dee are name-checked several times (as rumored to be re-uniting) in the 1980 movie One-Trick Pony, written by, and starring, Paul Simon.